 Mary’s work has appeared in Amsterdam Quarterly, The Hong Kong Review, The Colorado Sun, Ruminate Magazine, Braided Way, BlueHouse Journal, Speckled Trout Review, The Writers Workshop Review, and Ankle High, and Knee Deep: Women Reflect on Western Rural Living.
 Her second collection of essays, Apertures: Findings from a Rural Life, was recently released from Shanti Arts Publishing.

 Her first collection of essays, At Home in the Elk River Valley: Reflections on Family, Place, and the West, was recognized as a 2012 Regional Nonfiction Finalist by the National Indie Excellence Book Award program.
 It was also the recipient of the Colorado Independent Publishers Association’s 2012 Bronze EVVY Award.

-Mary and her husband, Pete, raise hay and quarter horses on their ranch in the Elk River Valley in northwestern Colorado.
-She and her husband have two adult children.
+Mary finds inspiration for her writing in the landscape of rural northwestern Colorado where she and her husband raise hay and quarter horses in the Elk River Valley.
+She and her husband have two adult children and four grandchildren.